CSA is short for Community Supported Agriculture. To learn more click here

 What if I do not wish to work the required hours on the farm or can not fill the requirement?

 We do have an option to pay out of the required work hours.
-Work hours are based on a $15 an hour wage.
+Work hours are based on a living wage of $15 an hour.
 Therefore, a full share requirement of 10 hours is equal to $150 and a half share of 5 hours is equivalent to $75

 Is Cotyledon Farm’s produce organic?